sybrew/the-seo-framework/readme.txt

 	* `The_SEO_Framework\Data\Plugin\User::get_meta()` (`tsf()->data()->plugin()->user()->get_meta()`) now returns the default meta if the user ID is empty.
 * **Improved:**
 	* Improved the Markdown parser's performance by using fewer memory operations.
-	* Removed the jQuery dependency for scripts `tsf` and `tsf-media` by refactoring animations to vanilla JS and CSS.
+	* Removed the jQuery dependency for scripts `tsf`, `tsf-post`, and `tsf-media` by refactoring animations to vanilla JS and CSS.
 	* Added the Dashicons depdency for scripts `tsf`, `tsf-ui` (new), and `tsf-settings` because it appears this may be unregistered as a default WordPress admin stylesheet.
 * **Removed:**
 	* Vestigal pool `tsf()->data()->plugin()->home()` is now gone, its object was provisioned but never published.